Petition for More

 Domu made sure that he used his few minutes with us to urge us to lessen the gap- the gap between those who know and those who don’t, the gap between those in relationship with Christ and those who have never learned that relationship is possible.
 He asked me how he could live knowing that someone risked their life to share the Gospel with his people and not go and do the same.

 So after these few weeks, I’m left with one burning question- How do I steward this remarkably incredible gift I’ve been given and don’t deserve?

 The Lord has been so faithful in prodding and guiding my heart to the answer- to Himself.
 I simply ask that you join me in petitioning the Lord.
 Let us pray for clarity and understanding of who He is.
-The us ask fervently for the boldness to speak and live Christ.
+They ask fervently for the boldness to speak and live Christ.
 Let us pray for the opportunities and means to go and share.
 Let us petition our God for a heart that breaks with compassion for those who have yet to hear.

 **This post was contributed by an Illuminate Nations Intern